Lane Thomas Player Props: Nationals vs. Athletics

-The Washington Nationals, including Lane Thomas and his .595 slugging percentage over his past 10 games, battle starting pitcher Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.
+The Washington Nationals, including Lane Thomas and his .667 slugging percentage over his past 10 games, take on starting pitcher Ken Waldichuk and the Oakland Athletics at Nationals Park, Sunday at 1:35 PM ET.

 Lane Thomas Game Info & Props vs. the Athletics